imbcmdth/transform-expected/README.markdown

 Apply a stream transformation to objects that meet some `expectation` and pass objects that **do not** meet that expectation unchanged.

-**Note**: I have only used this for streams with `objectMode` set to `true` and the expectation functions are currently geared for that particular use-case.
+**Note**: I have only used this for streams with `objectMode` set to `true` and the expectation functions are currently geared towards that particular use-case.
 This probably won't work as-is on Buffer or string-based streams.

 [![Build Status](https://travis-ci.org/imbcmdth/transform-expected.png)](https://travis-ci.org/imbcmdth/transform-expected)